 There is some evidence that suggests that insulin resistance may contribute to the development of acne.
 Foods with a high glycemic index can cause a rapid increase in blood sugar levels which, in turn, triggers the release of insulin and other hormones, which may contribute to the development of acne.
 Additionally, refined carbohydrates might create an inflammatory response in the body which can make acne worse.

+Some people also have a sensitivity to dairy products that can cause or worsen acne.
 However acne, especially more severe cystic acne is a medical condition and cannot be treated with diet alone.
 If you have cystic acne it is important to see a dermatologist before making dietary changes.

 How to Treat Cystic Acne

-The best way to treat cystic acne is by going to your doctor.
+While there are ways to treat and shrink cysts when they pop up, the best way to treat cystic acne is by going to your doctor.
 It is important to get medical treatment if you are able to because cystic acne is so deep that treatments on the surface of your skin often will not penetrate deep enough to help, and the risk of scarring is higher than with other types of acne.

 Using Isotretinoin (Accutane)